-In release 8.1.2, in addition to the action resulting from evaluation of the conditions in a rule that executes, the GRE returns to the application a list of the names of each rule executed, and in addition, for decision tables, the name of each row that was executed.
+In addition to the action resulting from evaluation of the conditions in a rule that executes, the GRE returns to the application a list of the names of each rule executed, and in addition, for decision tables, the name of each row that was executed.
 For the REST interface, the GRE returns an array of rule names within an executionResult block.
 For example: